Quotient completion for the foundation of constructive mathematics: Examples from constructive foundations

 For example, the notion of elementary existential doctrine with full comprehensions and comprehensive equalizers is the necessary structure to interpret the set-theoretic fragment of \emtt where sets just include the singleton set, binary products and indexed sums of a set with a proposition, and whose propositions are just closed under conjunctions, extensional equality, existential quantifiers and the truth constant.
 Then the extension with \emtt-quotients captures the logical theory behind existential doctrines in \QH. \end{remark}

-\begin{remark} The quotient model $\cat{Q}_{\Fs}$ of $\Fs$ for the fragment of \mtt in \cite{iac} provides a genuine example that the elementary quotient completion is not an exact completion.
+\begin{remark} The quotient model $\ct{Q}_{\Fs}$ of $\Fs$ for the fragment of \mtt in \cite{iac} provides a genuine example that the elementary quotient completion is not an exact completion.

-Indeed, consider that in an exact, locally cartesian closed category, (AUC) holds for any pair of objects, as shown in \cite{tumscs}.
-Now, if $\cat{Q}_{\Fs}$ were exact, then (AUC) would hold for any pair of objects in the original doctrine $\Fs$ by \ref{uac}.
-But \cite{iac} shows that (AUC) does not hold for the natural numbers in $\Fs$.
+Indeed, consider that in an exact, locally cartesian closed category, (AUC) always holds, as shown in \cite{tumscs}.
+Now, if $\ct{Q}_{\Fs}$ were exact, then in the original doctrine $\Fs$ (AUC) from any object to any other would hold by \ref{uac}.
+But \cite{iac} shows that (AUC) from the natural numbers to the natural numbers does not hold.

-Knowing that (AUC) does not hold in \CTT~\cite{streicher}, with the same argument as above we get another example of elementary quotient completion that is not exact: take $\cat{Q}_{G^{\CTT}}$ with $G^{\CTT}$ defined as $\Fs$ but within \CTT. \end{remark}
+Knowing that in \CTT (AUC) from an object to another does not hold in general, see \cite{streicher}, with the same argument as above we get another example of elementary quotient completion that is not exact: take $\ct{Q}_{F^{\CTT}}$ with $F^{\CTT}$ defined as $\Fs$ but within \CTT. \end{remark}